groonga/groonga/doc/source/reference/functions/query.rst

 ``substitution_table``
 """"""""""""""""""""""

-It specifies the substitution table and substitution column name by following format such as ``${TABLE}.${COLUMN}`` for query expansion.
+Specifies the substitution table and substitution column name by following format such as ``${TABLE}.${COLUMN}`` for query expansion.

 See :ref:`query-expander` about details.